 Modifications to an approved evaluation system may be made by the district at any time.
-A revised evaluation system shall be submitted for approval, in accordance with Rule 6A-5.030(3), F.A.C.
+Substantial revisions shall be submitted for approval, in accordance with Rule 6A-5.030(3), F.A.C.
 The entire template shall be sent for the approval process.